Statistics-assisted weight loss with pyWeight11 April 2022 ·

-Faced with the environment that most people in Western countries faces, the average person is going to gain weight over time.
+Faced with the environment that most people in Western countries face, the average person is going to gain weight over time.
 So on a broad social level, that’s what we see.
 Blaming individual people for the consequences is not just counterproductive, it’s an inaccurate accounting of what has happened.

 Consider the following scientific model of average weight gain8:

 What this model indicates is that the weight gain of the average American over the last decades can be explained by a relatively tiny gap between energy intake and energy expenditure.
 In fact, the average gap for the period examined in this study was only about 7 calories a day.
 The problem doesn’t amount to 7 calories here or there, the epidemic stems from the fact that this gap is so reliably sustained.
 High calorie junk food is causing many of us to overeat, day after day, with no feedback telling us to cut back for a while.
-This has gone on for so long that the average person (as of 2005) needed to cut out more than 200 calories a day to achieve the equilibrium point of the average person in the 1970s.
+This has gone on for so long that in 2005 the average person needed to cut out more than 200 calories a day to achieve the equilibrium point of the average person in the 1970s.
 This number, of course, has only continued to rise.

 Watch this excellent five minute clip detailing some of the causes of calorie overproduction in the United States: